BeehiveForum/BeehiveForum/docs/readme.txt

 (the "default" folder is probably a good start) - style.css, top.html and the images folder with contents.

-Additionally you can also create random styles by using the forum styles tool in the admin section of the forum.
+You can also create random styles by using the forum styles tool in the admin section of the forum.
 Unfortunately this tool does not allow you to specify different multiple colours to use, rather it rather cunningly chooses some for you that are mathematically determined to be suitable based on your first choice.

-Watch this space for a fully fledged style editor.
+Notes:

-Note: Due to the new multi-forum capabilities of Beehive Forum 0.5+, there are now two locations where style sheets/images etc. are held.
+Due to the new multi-forum capabilities of Beehive Forum 0.5+, there are now two locations where style sheets/images etc. are held.
 For styles which you wish to be globally available to all forums on your server, add/change the styles in the /styles subdirectory.
 For forum-specific styles, you will need to add/change the styles in the /forums/FORUM_WEBTAG/styles directory, where 'FORUM_WEBTAG' is the webtag of your forum that you chose on forum-creation.
 See /forums/default as an example.

-Note: Styles created using the admin styles creator will be saved as forum-specific styles.
+Styles created using the admin styles creator will be saved as forum-specific styles.
 If you wish for a style you create through it to be global, you will need to manually copy the style into the global /styles directory through your FTP program.

-Note: start_main.php, style.css and top.html can also be present in the /forums/FORUM_WEBTAG directory, which allows for per-forum start pages, default forum styles, and top frames.
+The files start_main.php, style.css and top.html can also be present in the /forums/FORUM_WEBTAG directory, which allows for per-forum start pages, default forum styles, and top frames.